Updated September 18, 2020

 NOTE: Beware of fraudulent businesses claiming they provide pandemic relief funds or that they are SBA lenders.
 The FTC has filed a complaint against one company that’s already misled thousands of companies.
 Only use the official websites for SBA, WECDA, or other links below.

 Funding options through the SBA include:

-- Paycheck Protection Program – The SBA is now accepting Paycheck Protection Program applications from participating lenders.
+- ENDED: Paycheck Protection Program – The deadline to apply for Paycheck Protection Program applications was August 8, 2020.
 Click here for PPP information and updates.

-- Economic Injury Disaster Loan Emergency Advance – The Economic Injury Disaster Loan (EIDL)-COVID-19 related assistance programs include EIDL Advances which provides a forgivable loan advance of $1000 per employee (full or part-time) up to a maximum of $10,000 per business.
-Click here for information on the EIDL Loan Advance.
+- ENDED: Economic Injury Disaster Loan Emergency Advance – The Economic Injury Disaster Loan (EIDL) Advance which provides a forgivable loan advance of $1000 per employee (full or part-time) up to a maximum of $10,000 per business has now ended.
+If you have a pending application, click here for information on the EIDL Loan Advance.

 - Applicants who have already submitted their applications directly through the SBA will continue to be processed on a first-come, first-served basis.

 - For pending or future loan applications, note that applicants need to have a credit history that’s acceptable to the SBA.
 If you have a freeze on your credit report, you would need to lift that freeze when applying for the EIDL loan.